Protect yourself and those around you from illnesses like COVID-19 & flu.

 The Moderna COVID-19 vaccine is recommended by the Centers for Disease Control for people 6 months and older (Source 84- Centers for Disease Control and Prevention, 2023).

-Novavax has been approved under an Emergency Use Authorization (EUA) for people ages 12 and older (Source 62- Food and Drug Administration, 2023).
+Novavax has been approved for people ages 12 and older (Source 62- Food and Drug Administration, 2023).

 The COVID-19 vaccines are safe and effective; they have been evaluated in tens of thousands of participants in clinical trials (Source 56 – Centers for Disease Control and Prevention, 2022).